vishalgattani/vishalgattani.github.io/_projects/iiitb-thesis.md

 RoboPlus is needed for [Dynamixel Wizard](http://support.robotis.com/en/software/roboplus/dynamixel_wizard.htm).

 #### Usage

+Refer to the above section of working with an Arbotix-M board.

 Apparently, the [ArbotiX](https://www.trossenrobotics.com/p/arbotix-robot-controller.aspx) hardware and firmware support a variety of DYNAMIXEL servos.
 The motors being used for this project are directly compatible.